-- Additional Information Required Answer questions 1 through 8 on back of Form 4. - Signatures An officer of the corporation must sign the form at the bottom of page 1.
+- Line 22.
+Enter the requested information from the federal return. - Additional Information Required Answer questions 1 through 5 on back of Form 5. - Signatures An officer of the corporation must sign the form at the bottom of page 1.
 If the return is prepared by someone other than an employe of the corporation, the individual who prepared the return must sign the form, by hand, in the space provided for the preparer's signature and furnish the preparing firm's federal employer identification number, name, and address.
 A self-employed individual must enter "SSN" and the social security number in the space for the preparer's federal employer identification number. - Attachments Attach a copy of each of the following documents: - Your federal return with all supporting schedules.